 Moxa has a wide variety of applications; however, its greatest use is in the treatment of chronic disease and pain.
-The purpose of moxa, as with most forms of traditional Chinese medicine, is to strengthen the blood, stimulate the flow of qi, and maintain general health.
+The purpose of moxa, as with most forms of Chinese Medicine, is to strengthen the blood, stimulate the flow of qi, and maintain general health.

 How do I use a moxa stick?